jeffThompson/DesigningWithData/Assignments/Week02_TimeData.md

 ![Line chart showing world population from 1300–2000](https://raw.githubusercontent.com/jeffThompson/DataVisualization/master/Images/Week02_TimeData/WorldPopulation_1300-2000.jpg)

-This shows one thing very clearly: a steady rise in population from 1300 until about 1900, then an explosive growth into the year 2000.
+This chart shows one thing very clearly: a steady rise in population from 1300 until about 1900, then an explosive growth into the year 2000.
 The scale we use changes how we see our data, but we can also recontextualize our numbers to tell a different story.
 Here's the same population data, but converted into the amount of time it takes for the world population to double:

 ![Line chart showing the amount of time it takes for the world population to double](https://raw.githubusercontent.com/jeffThompson/DataVisualization/master/Images/Week02_TimeData/WorldPopulationDoublingTime_1500-2100.jpg)